harikt/aurav2book/manuscript/chapter7.md

 We suggest extending from _AbstractHelper_ to get access to indenting, escaping, etc., but it's not required.

-We are going to create a router helper which can help us to generate routes from the already defined routes.
+We are going to create a router helper which can return the router object, and from which we can generate routes from the already defined routes.

 ```php